ntang/mongo-ruby-driver-wiki/Aggregation-Framework-Examples.md

 {"_id"=>"WA", "total_pop"=>4866692}
 ```

+The `$group` process pipes produced documents to the `$match` process
-The `$match` pipeline filters these documents so that the only documents
+which filters documents so that the only documents that remain are
-that remain are those where the value of `total_pop` is greater than
+those where the value of `total_pop` is greater than or equal to 10
-or equal to 10 million.
+million.

 ## Average City Population by State

 To return the first three states with the greatest average population
-per city, use the following aggregation operation:
+per city, use the following aggregation:

 ```ruby
 puts coll.aggregate([